-- Pour cooked pasta and spinach into a large bowl and add roasted squash mix.
-Combine well and stuff your face!
-Don't forget to breathe.
+Pour cooked pasta and spinach into a large bowl and add roasted squash mix.
+Combine well and serve topped with vegan Parmesan.

 - To get the diverse flavor in this recipe sesame oil is a must, however if you don’t use oil, feel free to roast with veggie broth and add some sesame seeds for some flavor.
 However the overall taste will be altered.

-- Baby/toddler food idea: Puree roasted butternut squash, add garlic, thyme and spinach if desired.
+- Puree roasted butternut squash, add garlic, thyme and spinach if desired.
 For older baby, cook pasta until slightly overdone and soft.
 Chop in a food processor with butternut squash, spinach, garlic and thyme.